 Other streaming options that carry TLC live and on-demand include Hulu Live TV, Sling TV, DIRECTV STREAM, YouTube TV, and Fubo TV.
 You can read more below on all of these options.

 If you want to catch up on past seasons of Return to Amish, check out Discovery+, which carries all previous seasons on demand, although it does not have new episodes live.

 - Network: Return to Amish airs on TLC.

-Return to Amish is available live and on-demand if you have a TV provider that carries TLC in their channel lineup.
-However, you don’t need cable to watch it.
-The following streaming services will have every episode available on-demand: Philo, Hulu Live TV, Sling TV, DIRECTV STREAM, YouTube TV, and Fubo TV.
+Return to Amish is available on-demand with a TV provider with TLC in their channel lineup.
+However, you don’t need cable to watch Return to Amish; any of the following streaming services will have every episode available on-demand: Max, Philo, Hulu Live TV, Sling TV, DIRECTV STREAM, YouTube TV, and Fubo TV.

 Hulu Live TV